ochiuom/qiskit-01/README.md

 2. **Development Environment**: Use Visual Studio Code on your local laptop for SSH connection to the Raspberry Pi 5.

-3. **Classical Simulation**: Run a bit flip code (using NOT gate, bit-flip gate) on the Raspberry Pi 5 with a circuit depth of 127, followed by measurement (main section of code takes about 10.5s, screenshot attached in media folder, on pi5 all containers are running already (pihole, jellyfin, portainer etc).
-For my laptop running Arch linux, it takes around 7.3s).
-It gives you the flavour of computing power of Pi 5 chip.
-Although it's not absolute, but in perspective.
+3. **Classical Simulation**: Run a bit flip code (think of spin up goes to spin down state , and vice versa.
+In this case we are performing quantum simulations on classical computers) with a circuit depth of 127, demonstrating the computing power of the Pi 5.
+The main code section executed in about 10.5 seconds, showcasing its capabilities compared to my laptop running Arch Linux at around 7.3 seconds.
+This gives a flavor of the computing power of the Pi 5 chip; although it's not absolute, it provides perspective.
+Here, what I am trying to do is shown in attached figure, revealing circuit functionality through a depth-5 diagram.

-4. **Quantum Measurement**: Implement a bit flip code using CNOT gate (more known as 'X' gate or bit-flip gate) and measure it using the Pauli Z operator to obtain the <Z> expectation value.
-Check the quantum circuit diagram (in media folder) to visualize the circuit's depth of 5 and understand its functionality.
+4. **Quantum Measurement**: Implement the bit flip code (circuit depth of 127) using the CNOT (X) gate and measured the expectation value with the Pauli Z operator (spin operator for up and down spin).

 5. **Comparison**: Compare the results from the Raspberry Pi 5 simulation with those from a real quantum computer.
 This comparison highlights the imperfections in real qubits and the need for error correction techniques.